Learning C to x86 Translation: An Experiment in Neural Compilation: Methods

 \subsection{Training data}

-Regarding the granularity, as a first approach we decided to consider functions, following \cite{lachaux2020unsupervised}.
+Regarding the granularity, as a first approach we decided to consider functions, following \citet{lachaux2020unsupervised}.
 Functions, unlike statements, are standalone units of meaning that can be translated, but at the same they are shorter and easier to test (unit tests) than a whole program (integration tests).
 Since we investigate a supervised setting, we need pairs (C functions, x86 assembler).
 However, C functions cannot be directly compiled; they typically need additional context (inclusion of headers, type definitions, constant definitions).
 Thus, even if we have pre-exiting C compilers, generating these data pairs is not trivial.

-For this work, we base our dataset on Anghabench \cite{9370322}, a benchmark of around 1 million C functions coupled with the required minimal C code to compile them.
-Anghabench is built by crawling C code from Github\footnote{\url{https://github.com}} repositories.
+For this work, we base our dataset on Anghabench \citep{9370322}, a benchmark of around 1 million C functions coupled with the required minimal C code to compile them.
+Anghabench is built by crawling C code from Github repositories.
 The authors extracted individual functions, and applied type-inference to reconstruct the missing definitions required to compile them (e.g., declarations of auxiliary functions, type definitions, etc).
 However, while these reconstructions makes the functions compilable, they are not executable.
 Apart from not necessarily having a main function and input/output calls, the declared auxiliary functions are not defined.
 This, among other issues, prevents execution.

 It is not practical to directly use this dataset for neural compilation.
-The inclusion of headers and type definitions while necessary for compilation, adds noise to the translation task Insterad, we follow the best practices from the NLP literature, and apply the following pre-processing steps.
+The inclusion of headers and type definitions while necessary for GCC, adds noise to the machine translation task.
+We refer to Appendix \ref{app:preprocessing} for the description of our preprocessing pipeline together with the statistics (Appendix \ref{app:data}) of the resulting dataset, which we call Angha-Par (Angha Parallel).
+After filtering for length, we kept as many as 500k programs (Angha-Par500k) and a subset (250k) of those for an ablation study (Angha-Par250k).